Home » London » Harry Potter Studio Tour tickets

 Several tour operators offer a packaged tour of Warner Bros.
 Studio, including entry tickets and return transport.

-Two such tours are most popular with Harry Potter fans – one that starts from just outside Victoria Station and another that starts from outside Kings Cross station.
+Two such tours are most popular with Harry Potter fans – one that starts from outside Victoria Station and another from outside Kings Cross Station.

-If you are a family, we recommend the Harry Potter Family Package from London.
+We recommend the Harry Potter Family Package from London if you are a family.

-Visitors who don’t mind stretching the day opt for the Harry Potter and Oxford Tour, where besides the Warner Bros Studios, they also see Oxford University.
+Visitors who don’t mind stretching the day opt for the Harry Potter and Oxford Tour, where they also see Oxford University besides the Warner Bros.
+Studios.

 Car parking

 If you plan to drive to the Warner Bros.
-Studio in Leavesden, it is best to fire up your Google Map and follow directions
+Studio in Leavesden, it is best to fire up your Google Maps and follow directions.

 Brown traffic signs labeled ‘Warner Bros.
 Studio Tour’ will direct you to the car park entrance as you approach the attraction.